AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/id-service.md

 The [Experience Cloud ID Service](https://marketing.adobe.com/resources/help/en_US/mcvid/) sets a common visitor id across all Adobe solutions in order to power Experience Cloud capabilities such as audience-sharing between solutions.
 You can also send your own customer ids to the Service to enable cross-device targeting and integrations with your Customer Relationship Management (CRM) system.

 The ID Service is part of the Mobile Core extension, so you have already implemented it!
 At present time, this tutorial does not include instructions for setting Customer Ids.
+Please see the documentation for details on [how to set Customer Ids](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference).

 ## Validation Steps